ioBroker/ioBroker.docs/docs/en/config/multihost.md

 After creating a multi-host system, all configurations are carried out centrally via the master's admin.
 The slave's admin can no longer be reached via their web interface(s).

-It therefore makes sense to use a host with a minimal installation for a slave, i.e., only the js-controller and the admin.
+It therefore makes sense to use a host with a minimal installation for a slave, i.e. only the js-controller and the admin.

 ## Installation
 ### Master configuration